Back to Home

 Mr C Sydney gave up the post of Laboratory Manager to join the Department as a lecturer.
 He has obtained his M Med Science degree while a staff member at the Anatomical Pathology Laboratory at IALCH.
 Mr Sydney has expertise in Laboratory Management, Molecular Biology and is currently lecturing Cellular Pathology 1.
 Mr Sydney enjoys working with students as opposed to working in the Laboratory industry.

-P Pillay Senior Lecturer: Dr P Pillay
+P Pillay Deputy Dean: Prof P Pillay

 Tel: